ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```

-2. Generate an Azure DevOps (VSTS) personal access token (PAT).
+2. Generate an Azure DevOps Services personal access token (PAT).

-    The PAT token will be used to connect the Azure DevOps build agent to your Azure DevOps account.
+    The PAT token will be used to connect the Azure Pipelines agent to your Azure DevOps account.

-    Login to [Azure DevOps](https://dev.azure.com) using your account ID.
-In the upper right, click on your profile image and click **Security**.
+    Login to [Azure DevOps Services](https://dev.azure.com) using your account ID.
+In the upper right corner, click on the following in sequence.
+    - Your profile image
+    - 3 dots **...**
+    - **User settings**
+    - **Personal access tokens**

     ![alt tag](./images/D-01.PNG)